 If you are interested in trying local food and enjoying this even more than you have so far, read about all the curries you need to try here.

 Colombo is a great place to start your exploration of the nearby areas of Sri Lanka.
-You can take a train ride down to Galle (about 2 hours), or into the jungle, or up north to Negombo (1.5 hours).
+You can take a train ride down to Galle (about 2 hours), into the jungle, or up north to Negombo (1.5 hours).
 Since I only had half a day, my trip took me to Mount Lavinia.

 This is a small sleepy town close to Colombo.
 It takes about 15 minutes by local train and will set you back 20 Rupees (less than 1 Euro).
 You will be treated to an exciting train ride with the locals.
-These trains always ride with the doors and most of the windows open, which can be dangerous, but also an experience.
+These trains always ride with the doors and windows open, which can be dangerous, but also an experience.
 These open doors also make for a great Instagram picture.
 Make sure to ask someone where to get off, since there will be no announcements.

 The small town is adorable.
 You can walk by the local resort hotel, which has a story told to me by one of the local women.
 According to her, the hotel is an old palace.
-The prince who lived there fell in love with his dancer who came to him every evening through a trap door to perform and then left again.
+The prince who lived there fell in love with a dancer who came to him every evening through a trap door to perform and then left again.
 Once his feelings were discovered he was forced to move.
 Very dramatic.

 You can also walk along the beach.
 There are many beach front restaurants, almost like Spanish chiringuitos, along with the coast.
 You can walk all the way to the next town.
 Unfortunately, due to the monsoon season, the beach and many of the restaurants were flooded, and the walk was impossible.
 The atmosphere is still impressive, although much darker than usual.